General Motors: Apartheid

 In 2002, GM (along with other multinational corporations) was sued by a group of South Africans represented by the Khulumani Support Group.
 The plaintiffs alleged that the company provided vehicles to the South African security forces during the Apartheid.
 The company settled with the plaintiffs in 2012, agreeing to pay a sum of up to $1.5 million.

 Ignition switch recall

 In May 2014, the National Highway Traffic Safety Administration fined the company $35 million for failing to recall cars with faulty ignition switches for a decade, despite knowing there was a problem with the switches.
-General Motors paid compensation for 124 deaths linked to the faulty switches.
-The $35 million fine was the maximum the regulator could impose.
+There were 124 deaths linked to General Motors' deliberate failure to recall the cars, and the company paid compensation as a result: the $35 million fine was the maximum the regulator could impose.
 The total cost of the recall was estimated to be $1.5 billion.
 As well as the Cobalts, the switches of concern had been installed in many other cars, such as the Pontiac G5, the Saturn Ion, the Chevrolet HHR, the Saturn Sky, and Pontiac Solstice.
 The recall involved about 2.6 million GM cars worldwide.